-MM BIO-2

-Prior to annexation of any or part of the Sphere of Influence Amendment (SOIA) Area, the City of Elk Grove shall demonstrate to LAFCo the implementation of requiring the following actions from all future development within the SIOA Area:

-• Prior to the approval of grading or improvement plans, and before any groundbreaking activity associated with future projects, the City shall require project applicant(s) of all project's that would include fill of wetlands or other waters of the U.S. or waters of the state to complete site-specific wetland delineations and obtain all necessary permits under sections 401 and 404 of the Clean Water Act or the state's Porter-Cologne Act and a CDFG Streambed Alteration Agreement for the respective phase.
-Wetland habitat shall be restored, enhanced, and/or replaced at an acreage and location and by methods agreeable to USACE, the Central Valley RWQCB, and the City, as appropriate, depending on agency jurisdiction, and as determined during the Section 401 and Section 404 permitting processes.
+- MM BIO-2Prior to annexation of any or part of the Sphere of Influence Amendment (SOIA)Area, the City of Elk Grove shall demonstrate to LAFCo the that the City shall require the following actions from all future development within the SIOA Area: - Prior to the approval of grading or improvement plans, and before any groundbreaking activity associated with future projects, the City shall require project applicant(s) of all project's that would include fill of wetlands or other waters of the U.S. or waters of the state to complete site-specific wetland delineations and obtain all necessary permits under sections 401 and 404 of the Clean Water Act or the state's Porter-Cologne Act and a CDFW Streambed Alteration Agreement for the respective phase.
+Wetland habitat shall be restored, enhanced, and/or replaced at an acreage and location and by methods agreeable to USACE, the Central Valley RWQCB, and the City, as appropriate, depending on agency jurisdiction as determined during the Section 401 and Section 404 permitting processes but will result in not less than 1 acre created/ enhanced/ restored to each acre impacted.
+Wetland mitigation should occur within the same watershed as the impact, where feasible.